 Running in London is often characterised by running on pavement and road crossings.
-The 2.75km stretch of Parkland Walk between Finsbury Park is a refuge from all of that.
+The 2.75km stretch of Parkland Walk between Finsbury Park and Highgate is a refuge from all of that.
 It is easily my favourite run from my home in N5, Islington.

 Here are some photos I took from my run on 15 Sep at 8am in the morning which was a particularly sunny day by London standards.